-At the third-year review and at the Assistant Professor level, the Theatre and Dance faculty shall meet the criteria listed in the faculty handbook:
+At the third-year review and at the Assistant Professor level, the Theatre and Dance faculty shall meet the criteria listed in the Faculty Handbook:

-- a.
+a.
 Shall have earned the terminal degree in the relevant field, or equivalent recognition or achievement.

-Exceptions may be made for persons newly appointed to the university faculty who are judged to be near completion of their degree. - b.
-Shall have demonstrated competency as a teacher or shown promise of ability to teach at the university level. - c.
-Shall have evidenced ability to do scholarly work. - d.
+b.
+Shall have demonstrated competency as a teacher or shown promise of ability to teach at the university level.

+c.
+Shall have evidenced ability to do scholarly work.

+d.
 Shall have demonstrated or shown promise of responsible service to the university.